Connecting and converting: Finding balance in a busy world

 C’mon, who doesn’t want to feel happy?

-Too often these days, our technology driven society finds solace in a screen – from large TVs, to computers, tablets and phones (the latter getting bigger every year).
+Too often these days, our technology-driven society finds solace in a screen – from large TVs, to computers, tablets, and phones (the latter getting bigger every year).
 We’re addicted to hits of dopamine from love through a screen; likes, comments, any type of virtual high-five you can imagine.
-This hooks us more than how we’re spending the time engaging with the world around us and people in our lives.
+This hooks us more than how we’re spending time engaging with the world around us and people in our lives.

 I recently read a great story about mountain biking legend Mark Weir in Adventure Sports Journal where he said empathically, “I’ll be out on a good rip with some younger guys and every time we stop for a break, they’re pulling out their phones.
 It makes me want to pull out my phone, but I don’t want to pull out my phone.
 I hate my phone.
 It drives me crazy.
 I yell at them to put their damn phones away and look at each other.
 Talk to each other.
 Communicate with each other.
 We can’t lose this most elemental form of being a human.”

 It’s amazing to see how quickly generations can change, molded by advances in technology, in some ways for the better, but in others not so good.

 The young adults of society want to wander, not beholden to a normal job or one mountain town, but the freedom to point a compass in the direction of something beautiful and just go.